Tutorial#

 git clone --recursive https://github.com/dlstreamer/dlstreamer.git ~/intel/dlstreamer_gst

-3. Export MODELS_PATH where models will be dowloaded, for example export MODELS_PATH=/home/user/models
+4. Export MODELS_PATH where models will be downloaded, for example:

 cd ~/intel/dlstreamer_gst/samples